oliveripkanam/onlinewhiteboard/README.md

 # Online Whiteboard

 A simple online whiteboard application for tutoring, brainstorming, and collaboration.
+Built with TypeScript.

 ## Features